When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Introduction

 As quantum computers scale to thousands of qubits, this overhead becomes prohibitive.
 For example, IBM's quantum systems require daily calibrations lasting 30--90 minutes depending on system size, with additional hourly recalibrations~\citep{IBMQuantumCalibration}.

 Practitioners face two broad strategies for managing device heterogeneity.
-Standard approaches like Gradient Ascent Pulse Engineering (GRAPE)~\citep{khaneja2005optimal} optimize a single robust or non-adaptive pulse sequence for assumed noise conditions, but require accurate noise models and lengthy re-optimization when those assumptions fail.
+Standard approaches like Gradient Ascent Pulse Engineering (GRAPE)~\citep{khaneja2005optimal} optimize a single robust or non-adaptive pulse sequence for assumed noise conditions but require accurate noise models and lengthy re-optimization when those assumptions fail.
 Adaptive approaches have emerged more recently: reinforcement learning (RL) methods learn device-specific control policies ~\citep{Bukov2018, Niu2019, Ernst2025} but can be sample-inefficient, while meta-learning frameworks like metaQctrl~\citep{zhang2025meta} demonstrate that learned initializations can improve robustness under parameter uncertainty.
 However, existing work does not characterize \emph{when} adaptation outperforms non-adaptive deployment or \emph{how} adaptation gains scale with task variance.
 We provide this characterization.
 Throughout this paper, we refer to a \emph{task} $\xi$ as a distinct calibration instance, characterized by device-specific noise rates, coherence times, or coupling strengths that vary due to fabrication differences or environmental drift.
+Figure~\ref{fig:1new} previews our framing: heterogeneity across devices~(a) is absorbed into a meta-initialization trained on a differentiable simulator~(b), then specialized per-device at deployment~(c).

 Similar tradeoffs arise in robotics and fusion control~\citep{seo2024avoiding,chen2025datadriven}, but quantum systems offer unique advantages as a theoretical testbed: the dynamics are exactly specified by the Lindblad master equation \citep{GKS1976, Lindblad1976}, and controllability is analytically characterized ~\citep{lietheoretic2025}, providing ground-truth dynamics for evaluating any control policy under arbitrary environmental conditions.
 We assume that noise statistics are stationary; non-stationary control drift within an episode would require online adaptation extensions.